inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/sas-studio-36-accessibility-features-data-tool-resource.md

 link: "http://go.documentation.sas.com/?cdcId=webeditorcdc&cdcVersion=3.6&docsetId=webeditora11y&docsetTarget=sasstudioa11ywinosx.htm&locale=en"
 keywords: []
 learnTags: ["dataTools","machineLearning","methods"]
-summary: |-
-  An overview of SAS Studio, which is included with any SAS platform and supports a powerful set of keyboard commands, customizable visual settings and compatibility with assistive technologies.
+summary: "An overview of SAS Studio, which is included with any SAS platform and supports a powerful set of keyboard commands, customizable visual settings and compatibility with assistive technologies.  "
 ---